 It’s always a good idea to see if you can visit the puppies and meet both parent dogs.
 Any reputable breeder will be more than happy to accommodate these sorts of requests, as well as answering any questions you may have.
 If, at any point, you feel a breeder is being evasive or unhelpful or you just don’t get a good vibe from them, don’t be afraid to walk away and continue your search elsewhere.

-Three Little-Known Facts About Golden Shepherd
+Three Little-Known Facts About the Golden Retriever German Shepherd Mix

 1. Golden Shepherds were first bred in 2009